dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

   - a third party jar
   - or a custom one containing your own classes.
 Its name MUST start with `java223` to be recognized as a user library (and benefits from auto-instantiation and auto-injection).

-The Java223 bundle will monitor this directory and automatically adds everything inside to the compilation unit of your script (although, it's not applied retrospectively).
+The Java223 bundle will monitor this directory and automatically add everything inside to the compilation unit of your script (although, it's not applied retrospectively).
 There is no change to the fact that the script still has its dedicated ClassLoader, but now inside this ClassLoader, all your library classes are also available.

 Be careful: it also means that other scripts have their **own** library classes inside their **own** ClassLoader.